 Tokyo, the capital of Japan, can be always found on the top of the ‘where-to-visit-lists’ among tourists.
 It can be divided into 23 wards, and each of them will always keep you entertained with a variety of tourist attractions!
 Shibuya Crossing is the busiest crossing in the world with an average of 2,500 people walking across at the same time.
 Meiji-jingu is another highlight in Shibuya that attracts a large number of visitors, especially on New Year’s Day for the first shrine visit of the year.
 Asakusa is an old town which has Senso-ji, the oldest Buddhist temple in Tokyo, and many stalls selling local dishes and small gifts.
-Akihabara is a heaven for manga and anime fans where you can immerse yourself into Japanese pop culture while exploring electronic stores selling cool gadgets.
-From bustling nightlife to peaceful garden, Tokyo nevers ceases to amaze you.
+Akihabara is heaven for manga and anime fans where you can immerse yourself in Japanese pop culture while exploring electronic stores selling cool gadgets.
+From bustling nightlife to peaceful gardens, Tokyo nevers ceases to amaze!

-Chiba is a prefecture located east of Tokyo and facing the Pacific Ocean.
+Chiba is a prefecture located east of Tokyo and faces the Pacific Ocean.
 Many people find it a perfect place to live while commuting to Tokyo for work, as it is well connected to Tokyo but offers a more peaceful environment.
 Kujukuri Beach is a sandy beach stretching over 60 km on the northeast coast of the Boso Peninsula.
 It is a popular beach where you can enjoy watersports such as surfing and enjoy the refreshing sea breeze.
 Tokyo Disney Resort is undoubtedly the most popular place to visit in Chiba and also the most popular theme park in Japan.
 For a more spiritual experience visit Naritasan Shinshoji Temple, a sacred temple complex with a history of almost 1,100 years.
 It takes only 10 minutes to get there from Narita International Airport by train!

 Chubu Region – 中部地方

 Niigata is a prefecture widely known as the largest producer of rice and scenic rice fields.
-The heavy snowfall in winter and long season due to the high elevation, make Niigata an ideal destination for winter sports fanatics.
+The heavy snowfall and long winter season due to the high elevation, make Niigata an ideal destination for winter sports fanatics.
 Enjoy the soft snow at Gala Yuzawa with several ski courses.
 Try fresh seafood caught and directly delivered from the Sea of Japan at Teradomari Fish Market.
-Niigata boasts a number of local sake brands which you can taste at Ponshu-kan sake museum located in Niigata station.
+Niigata boasts a number of local sake brands which you can taste at Ponshu-kan sake museum located at Niigata station.
 Take a scenic drive through Hoshitoge Rice Terraces to catch the photogenic scenery with the sunset.

 Yamanashi is a landlocked prefecture located north of Shizuoka, home to the northern half of Mount Fuji and the Fuji Five Lakes.
 Fuji Five Lakes refers to a set of beautiful lakes situated around Mt.
 Fuji.
 There are hotels, camping sites, hot spring resorts, and more to explore.
-Shosenkyo Gorge is a scenic gorge with a peaceful hiking trail taking you to other tourist attractions around.
+Shosenkyo Gorge is a scenic gorge with a peaceful hiking trail taking you to other tourist attractions around the area.
 Oshino Hakkai is a small village with traditional Japanese buildings and beautiful ponds.
 It is always packed with tourists hoping to take a great picture of Mt.
 Fuji that can be found in the distance on a sunny day.

 Nagano is a mountainous prefecture known as a large producer of several kinds of fruit such as apples and grapes.
-In 1998, the Winter Olympics were organised in Nagano, boosting the areas’ popularity amongst snow activity fanatics.
+In 1998, the Winter Olympics were held in Nagano, boosting the areas’ popularity amongst snow activity fanatics.
 Hakuba, Shiga Kogen and Nozawa Onsen are some its most popular ski resorts.
 Matsumoto Castle is an iconic landmark which is also listed among the 12 original castles in Japan.
 Not only is this castle of historical value, it also is widely recognized as a popular cherry blossom viewing spot in spring.
 Zenkoji Temple is a Buddhist temple which dates back in the 7th century.
-The Snow Monkey Park is where you can watch Japanese Macaques, better known as Snow Monkeys, relax in natural hot springs.
+At the Snow Monkey Park you can watch Japanese Macaques, better known as Snow Monkeys, relax in natural hot springs.
 It may surprise you how smart they are to survive the severe winter season by soaking their body in the warm, refreshing bath!

 Kansai Region – 関西地方